 Fontan survivors are at risk for QOL impairment, which worsens with age.
 (See related Journal Scan at: http://www.acc.org/latest-in-cardiology/journal-scans/2016/03/03/15/32/assessment-of-quality-of-life-in-young-patients-with-single-ventricle).
 Parental anxiety regarding child safety, contributing to the development of the ‘Vulnerable Child syndrome,’ may be an impediment to exercise participation and result in poor physical conditioning in children with chronic diseases, including those palliated for complex single ventricles.
 This is an important, innovative pilot study that demonstrates the safety and efficacy of a thoughtful exercise regimen that improves physical conditioning and parental perception of their child’s abilities and QOL.
 A home-based physician- and parent-approved program for preteens may improve compliance and foster habits that may continue onto adulthood, with the potential to impact modifiable factors, and possibly, long-term outcomes.
 Exercise ‘prescription,’ rather than ‘restriction’ may be just what some select patients need.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Exercise
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Exercise

 Keywords: Anxiety, Cardiac Surgical Procedures, Defibrillators, Implantable, Exercise, Fontan Procedure, Heart Defects, Congenital, Patient Compliance, Quality of Life, Secondary Prevention, Survivors, Syncope, Tachycardia